Quand on a pas ce que l’on aime, il faut aimer ce que l’on a.

 - In a small bowl, combine ¼ cup of the sugar with the ground almonds and flour.
 Spread this mixture evenly over the dough to within 2 inches of the edge.

-- Arrange the peach wedges on top and dot with the butter. ( I used about 2 TBSP of additional butter broken into pieces.)
+- Arrange the peach wedges on top of the rolled pate brisee and dot with the remaining 3 tablespoons of butter.
 Sprinkle all but 1 teaspoon of the remaining ⅓ cup sugar over the fruit.

 - Fold the edge of the dough up over the peaches to create a 2-inch border.
 (If the dough feels cold and firm, wait for a few minutes until it softens to prevent it from cracking.)